-ID Requirement Comment Instrument level calibration?
-CRD- SR1 The photometer and spectrometer relative response across an individual array shall be known to within TBC% with respect to any given pixel on the array. between two detectors on a single array.
-It is extremely important CRD- SR2 The relative response of the spectrometer at any wavelength within the instrument passband shall be known to within TBC% with respect to the response at any given wavelength.
+ID Requirement Comment Instrument level CRD- SR1 The photometer and spectrometer relative response across an individual array shall be known to within TBC% with respect to any given pixel on the array.
+This is the relative calibration between two detectors on a single array.
+It is extremely important that this is very well established in order to allow co-addition of the signal seen from a source as it is scanned or chopped across the arrays.
+Yes CRD- SR2 The relative response of the spectrometer within any spectral element within the instrument passband shall be known to within 0.35% with respect to the response at any given spectral bin.
 One of the most important scientific projects for the FTS is the ratio of intensities of lines at different wavelengths.
 The relative calibration from point to point in the spectral range, including between detector bands, is extremely important.
-Yes CRD SR3 The relative response of the photometer as a function of wavelength shall be known to within TBC% with respect to the response at any given wavelength.
+This restricts the line ratio accuracy to no better than 0.5% assuming errors are statistical.
+Yes CRD SR3 The relative response of the photometer as a function of wavelength shall be known to within 2% with respect to the response at any given wavelength.
 The actual response vs wavelength functions for each of the photometer bands are required for the colour correction of the source intensity.
 The equivalent width and bandpass centroid can be derived from these functions and are also used for determining the sensitivity of the instrument.
-Yes CRD- SR4 The spectral out of band rejection of the filtering on the instrument shall be such as to prevent contamination of the survey data by any non-legitimate source emission.
-The out of band rejection of the filters will be tested for each individual filter but will not be fully evaluated for the whole optical train except at instrument level.
-It is important that there are no spectral leaks in the MIR and NIR bands as bright stars etc will otherwise appear as legitimate sources in the surveys.
+This is the limit of what is achievable and makes little difference to the overall photometric accuracy.
 Yes